ddnexus/pagy/docs/extras/calendar.md

 end

 # Fastest version (no queries)
-# If you have the time range in the request (from UI selectors),
+# If you have the starting and ending times in the request (from UI selectors),
 # filter the collection by the param before passing it to `pagy_calendar`.
 # In this example you just use the :starting and :ending params to return the period
 def pagy_calendar_period(collection)